Education

 Understanding the Nuances of the Cost Plus Model

 Cigna mentions that “employers will have the option to pay for medications at a cost plus 15% model."
-Initially, you would think this would be an attractive proposition for independent pharmacies.
-Especially, given their continued reimbursement pressures and their ability to have a consistent reimbursement for their services.
+Initially, you would think this would be an attractive proposition for independent pharmacies especially given their continued reimbursement pressures and their ability to have a consistent reimbursement for their services.
 Unfortunately, we are already hearing in the market that pharmacies that are looking to join the network are being told they would be reimbursed cost plus 5%.
 If employers are paying 15% and the pharmacy is being reimbursed 5% then who is taking the extra 10%?

 The Problem with a Uniform Fee Structure

 The core issue here is that you can’t offer the reimbursement of cost and 15% across the board.
 This method can be reasonable for generic medications, echoing the strategy of Mark Cuban’s Cost Plus Drugs.
 However, when it comes to branded or specialty medications, this model falls apart.
-In these scenarios, prices remain steep, and pharmacies could end up receiving more than what’s justifiable.
+In these scenarios, drug prices remain steep, and pharmacies could end up receiving more than what’s justifiable.
 This disparity will likely make the model less attractive and cost-effective for employers.

 Long-term Viability and Countering the Broader Narrative